10 Stimulating Exercises and Activities against Dementia

 Related to the previous point, it’s also possible to use cognitive stimulation booklets focused on strengthening different skills.
 They include thinking and memory exercises such as “write 5 cleaning elements”, and “mention what time the hands of the clock show”, among other things.
 They can be quite fun and challenging.

-4. Talk about your memories
+4. Talk about memories

 If you’re a caretaker, you can show the person a series of photographs and ask them to tell us about the situation, what they were doing, and where they were.
-In a variant without photographs, you can ask them to tell us about their best memory as a teen, what they did with their friends, and what life was like at the time.
+In a variant without pictures, you can ask them to tell us about their best memory as a teen, what they did with their friends, and what life was like at the time.

 Along the same lines, memory board games are also very useful.
 Likewise, those that consist of adding a word to what the partner says are great.